Guide to Buying a New-Build

 From maintenance costs to home insurance, there are many costs of buying a house.
 If you’re not prepared for the fees to come, you may go over budget.
 Other costs you’ll have to consider are service charges, ground rents and conveyancing costs.
 Find out as much as possible before you commit to buying the property.
 Ask what costs are included, how you’ll need to pay them and most importantly, when.

-If you have a landlord, you may also have to pay into a reserve fund which will be set up to ensure there’s money for any future repairs or maintenance.
+If you buy a leasehold property, you may also have to pay into a reserve fund which will be set up to ensure there’s money for any future repairs or maintenance.
 It’s also important to research whether there will be exit fees or other charges attached to your lease.

 5. Who Do I Contact if Something is Wrong With the Property?

-When buying a new-build property, you will want to carry out a snagging list to detect any issues that can be solved before the property’s completion.
+When buying a new-build property, you should carry out a snagging inspection to detect any issues that can be solved before the property’s completion.
 Proving the importance of a snagging list, the Home Builders Federation's latest satisfaction surveys have shown that 99% of new-build homeowners reported 'snags' or 'defects' to their builder after moving in.

 Many new-builds will need time to settle and issues may begin to appear over time.
 To ensure you’re prepared, it’s important to ask who you should report to if there are problems with the property.
-Find out exactly who it is you would have to reach and make sure you get their contact details.
 You should also ask about the length of your warranty and what would happen if you got a private workman to fix any damage.

 6. Are there any restrictive covenants?

-Before committing to the purchase, it’s worth asking what limitations there are when it comes to changing the property as some homes may come with restrictive covenants.
-Some restrictions placed could be concerning flooring, pets, building work or even painting the walls.
-Always ask for permission from your freeholder before continuing with a change and to read your contract thoroughly before signing.
+Before committing to the purchase, you should ask if there are any limitations about changing the property.
+This is because some homes come with restrictive covenants.
+These might be in relation to flooring, pets, building work or even painting the walls.
+Always ask for permission from your freeholder before altering the property and read your contract thoroughly before signing.

 7. What Type of Foundations Were Used?